choderalab/kinase-ecoli-expression-panel/README.md

 ## Manifest

 * `constructs` - expression constructs and scripts for selecting them, for abl1 construct screen and 96-kinase expression panel
-* `expression_data` - excel files, caliper gels and report from MacroLab for all three expression tests
+* `expression_data` - excel files, caliper gels and report from MacroLab for all three expression tests.
+Contains a combined spreadsheet summarizing three expression tests
 * `kinome-database/` - XML database of kinase information used to build this library for the 96-kinase expression panel
 * `plasmid_libraries/` - plasmid library data sources
 * `manuscript/` - LaTeX manuscript, with figures and bibliography files.
 Downloaded from overleaf